delaford/game/README.md

 Now go to `.env` and fill out the `SITE_URL` with the URL of the website you setup previously.
 Then make sure to fill the database credentials as well inside `.env`.

 Time to start the `Node.js` server -- type: `yarn server`.
-This starts the server under the `pm2` module which keeps track of logs, monitor and more.
+This starts the server under the `nodemon` module which restarts the server upon code changes on the the server.

-> You can use `nodemon` instead of `pm2` to restart the server automatically on code changes by doing `yarn dev_server`
+> For debugging, you can do `yarn server_debug` and then run the script 'yarn server' within that.

 Now you may visit `http://localhost:8080` to login to the game using your newly-created player.